 You may receive care from any Medicare-certified hospice program.
+You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 Your hospice doctor can be a network provider or an out-of-network provider.

-- Drugs for symptom control and pain relief
+- Drugs for symptom control and pain relief.

-- Short-term respite care
+- Short-term respite care.

-- Home care
+- Home care.

-For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal condition: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal condition.
+For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your Hospice services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.

-For services that are covered by Medicare Part A or B and are not related to your terminal condition: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal condition, your cost for these services depends on whether you use a provider in our plan's network:
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:

-If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services
+• If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in-network services

 - When you enroll in a

-Medicare-certified
+Medicare-certified hospice

-hospice program, your
+program, your hospice

-hospice services and your
+services and your Part A

-Part A and Part B
+and Part B services related

-services related to your
+to your terminal prognosis

-terminal condition are

-paid for by Original
+are paid for by Original

 Medicare, not MedStar

 Medicare Choice Dual

 Advantage.

 - 0% or 20% of the cost for one hospice consultation visit.